richardlau/adoptium.infrastructurewiki/Adding-a-new-build-variant.md

 # 6. Modify the Release counter job
 1. Add a new line to the job [here](https://ci.adoptopenjdk.net/job/release_counter/configure) to gather download statistics for your variant.

-# 7. Create a nightly and release pipeline for your variant
+# 7. Create nightly and/or release pipelines

+You need to have Pipeline create / edit privileges for this.

 TODO add details here.
 Contact [gdams](https://github.com/gdams) for information.